 4. Collaboration

 In a passive environment, one or two students usually dominate the class.
 On the other hand, interactive techniques encourage the participation of all students.
-In this way, students get the opportunity to express their opinion and meet different perspectives.
+In this way, students get the opportunity to express their opinions and meet different perspectives.
 Collaboration is also key to building social and problem-solving skills – skills that are valued in school, but also outside of it.

 5. Building confidence